PdxCodeGuild/Full-Stack-Day-Class/notes/urls-site-structure-adv.md

 *   Use path parameters if the thing your viewing has a "name" and the server already knows about it.

 *   Use query parameters if there are optional "arguments" to the view, especially if the argument is user supplied.
+    The `?` and query parameter string are not part of the routed path pattern.
     Never use a query parameter view to update data on the server.

 *   If you need to update data on the server, use a form and post.